-1. Bridges are erected and judged for aesthetics.
-After this, bridges may not be altered, modified or enhanced in any way (except for disassembly, erection, and repairs as described in section "10.10 Construction: Repairs").
+1. Bridges are erected for public display and are judged for aesthetics.
+After this, bridges must not be altered, modified, or enhanced in any way except for disassembly, erection, and repairs as described in section "10.11 Construction: Repairs."

 2. Judges clarify rules and conditions of the contest and answer questions.